mito753/CTF/2021/HSCTF_8/Pwn_gelcode/README.md

 [------------------------------------stack-------------------------------------]
 ```

-I checked the available amd64 instructions using the command below.
+I checked the available `amd64` instructions using the following command of pwntools.
 I found that only `add` and `or` instructions are possible.

 ```